caijun/LCF/README.md

 4. Run *georef_mod35_using_mod03.pro* to geoference those unsuccesfully georeferenced files in step 3.
 Pay attention to that the results of this procedure are a bit different from MRTSwath in pixel size.
 If anyone knows MRTSwath how to calculate output pixel size, please tell me.

 #### Data preprocessing
 1. Run *detect_lc_from_mod35.pro* to detect low cloud from MOD/MYD35 Cloud Mask.
-The value meanings are: 0 - no low cloud, 1 - low cloud and 2 - high cloud.
+The value meanings are: 0 - background, 1 - no low cloud, 2 - low cloud and 3 - high cloud.
 2. Run *resize_mod35_lc.pro* to resample all low cloud image to same pixel size.
 It's an essential step before excuting the following step 3 correctly.
 3. Run *mosaic_mod35_lc.pro* to get a fully image that covers the study area for day (0) or night (1).